neovim/neovim/README.md

             http://www.iccf.nl/

     You can also sponsor the development of Vim.
 Vim sponsors can vote for features.
-The money goes to Uganda anyway.
+The money goes to needy children anyway.

 [license-commit]: https://github.com/neovim/neovim/commit/b17d9691a24099c9210289f16afb1a498a89d803
 [nvim-features]: https://neovim.io/doc/user/vim_diff.html#nvim-features